Enobraed/CS2-Optimization/README.md

 4. Moving SDK Tools
 5. Moving SDK for creating maps
 6. Moving Vulkan
-7. Moving lv (Do not use the -lv startup parameter) Micro-friezes may appear when shooting
+7. Moving lv (Do not use the -lv startup parameter) Micro-friezes may appear when shooting.
+If so, return lv to its original location
 8. Moving menu background
 9. Moving animations and interface effects
 10. Moving the graphics window in the settings